Vancouver is a modern city with numerous attractions including Stanley Park, VanDusen Garden and other places of interest.

 - Vancouver Aquarium – one of Vancouver’s most popular attractions, located in Stanley Park.

-- VanDusen Garden – a beautiful garden, especially from late spring to mid-fall and in December with its Christmas lights at night.
+- VanDusen Garden – a beautiful garden, especially from late spring to late fall, and in December with its Christmas lights at night.
 The place is also famous for its light displays at Halloween, and for its numerous other events throughout the year.

 More of Metro Vancouver

 The City of Vancouver is just one of over 20 municipalities that make up Metro Vancouver.
 Other major centres just a short drive away with their own best places to visit including the following: